 Q: What are the entrance requirements for CASA Charter School?

-A: Acceptance to the school is based on an audition in the field of interest—visual art, film and video, music, theatre, dance, or creative writing.
+A: Acceptance to the school is based upon an audition in the field of interest—visual art, film and video, music, theatre, dance, or creative writing.
 These auditions are conducted by the instructors in that department.

 Q: May I audition for more than one area?